Brockport, New York

 Brockport is a village in Monroe County, New York, United States.
 Most of the village is within the town of Sweden, with two small portions in the town of Clarkson.
 The population was 7,104 at the 2020 U.S. census, down from 8,366 in 2010.
-The name is derived from Heil Brockway, an early settler.
+The name is derived from Hiel Brockway, an early settler.
 It is home to SUNY Brockport.

 Brockport is called "the Victorian village on the Erie Canal".
 In 2021, the village portion of the Erie Canal was remodeled, providing a bricked walkway, a brand-new canal visitor center, and several pieces of art of historical significance.